Uniform Roe coronas: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Rufus Willett for many useful conversations.
 The first two authors would also like to thank the Fields Institute for allowing them to make use of its facilities.
 This project started during the very stimulating `Approximation Properties in Operator Algebras and Ergodic Theory' workshop at UCLA/IPAM and continued during the third author's visit to the Fields Institute in the Spring of 2018.
 IF would like to thank Hanfeng Li and Wouter van Limbeek for stimulating conversations and the organizers of the workshop for the invitation.
-AV is supported by a PRESTIGE co-fund grant and a FWO scholarship.
+IF is partially supported by NSERC.
+AV was supported by a PRESTIGE co-fund grant and a FWO scholarship, and now is supported by an Emergence en Recherche grant and partially supported.by the ANR project Agrume (ANR-17-CE40-0026).